darrendoan/ORM-e-commerce-backend/README.md

 11) open insomnia or postman to test the various endpoints

 ## Video Tutorial
-If you are having trouble, you may refer to this video for guidance
+If you are having trouble, you may refer to this video for guidance: https://app.screencastify.com/v3/watch/usf5VnnJWF2HUVJaylpk

 ## License
 This is licensed under the MIT license